AshmanRoonz/WhatNow/README.md

 ---

-## 📌 Status
-This repository is currently **private** and in the early planning/prototyping stage.
-It will be opened to the public once the core framework and principles are stable.

----

 ## 📖 License
 Planned: **AGPLv3** for code, **CC BY-SA 4.0** for documentation.
 (Currently private; final license to be confirmed before public release.)